Lung cancer: Palliative care

 Up to 92% of those with lung cancer report pain, either from tissue damage at the tumor site(s) or nerve damage.
 The World Health Organization (WHO) has developed a three-tiered system for managing cancer pain.
 For those with mild pain (tier one), the WHO recommends acetominophen or a nonsteroidal anti-inflammatory drug.
 Around a third of people experience moderate (tier two) or severe (tier three) pain, for which the WHO recommends opioid painkillers.
 Opioids are typically effective at easing nociceptive pain (pain caused by damage to various body tissues).
-Opioids are occasionally effective at easing neuropathic pain (pain cauesd by nerve damage).
+Opioids are occasionally effective at easing neuropathic pain (pain caused by nerve damage).
 Neuropathic agents such as anticonvulsants, tricyclic antidepressants, and serotonin–norepinephrine reuptake inhibitors, are often used to ease neuropathic pain, either alone or in combination with opioids.
 In many cases, targeted radiotherapy can be used to shrink tumors, reducing pain and other symptoms caused by tumor growth.

 Individuals who have advanced disease and are approaching end-of-life can benefit from dedicated end-of-life care to manage symptoms and ease suffering.
 As in earlier disease, pain and difficulty breathing are common, and can be managed with opioid pain medications, transitioning from oral medication to injected medication if the affected individual loses the ability to swallow.
-Cough is also common, and can be managed with opioids or cough suppressants.
-Some experience terminal delirium – confused behavior, unexplained movements, and/or a reversal of the sleep-wake cycle – which can be managed by antipsychotic drugs, low-dose sedatives, and investigating other causes of discomfort such as low blood sugar, constipation, and sepsis.
+Coughing is also common, and can be managed with opioids or cough suppressants.
+Some experience terminal delirium – confused behavior, unexplained movements, or a reversal of the sleep-wake cycle – which can be managed by antipsychotic drugs, low-dose sedatives, and investigating other causes of discomfort such as low blood sugar, constipation, and sepsis.
 In the last few days of life, many develop terminal secretions – pooled fluid in the airways that can cause a rattling sound while breathing.
-This is thought not to cause respiratory problmes, but can distress family members and caregivers.
+This is thought not to cause respiratory problems, but can distress family members and caregivers.
 Terminal secretions can be reduced by anticholinergic medications.
 Even those who are non-communicative or have reduced consciousness may be able to experience cancer-related pain, so pain medications are typically continued until the time of death.